Clinical Medical Assisting

 Program availability and times vary by campus | Financial Aid is available for those that qualify.

-Blue Cliff College offers the Clinical Medical Assistant program at the following campus locations:
+Blue Cliff College offers the Clinical Medical Assisting program at the following campus locations:

 Want to learn more about:

-- Blue Cliff College’s Clinical Medical Assistant Program
+- Blue Cliff College’s Clinical Medical Assisting Program

-Check out our Clinical Medical Assistant FAQ page!
+Check out our Clinical Medical Assisting FAQ page!

-More about Careers as a Clinical Medical Assistant
+More about Careers as a Clinical Medical Assisting

 Program Specific Application Requirements